What is the Office of Central Advising (OCA)?

 Student Support Services (SSS) is a federally-funded TRIO program that provides academic services and fosters a supportive campus environment in order to retain and graduate low-income, first generation and/or students with disabilities.
 Click here to meet SSS staff.

-Metamajor Advisors work with new freshmen who are undecided about their major.
+Metamajor Advisors work with new freshmen who are undecided about their major or exploring several academic areas within the Metamajor pathways.
 Metamajors are broad academic pathways that will give students earlier exposure to all majors that relate to their area of interest.
 Research shows that students who follow this type of themed pathway declare a major sooner, make quicker progress to degree, are able to more efficiently fulfill degree requirements, and are retained at higher rates.
 Metamajor advisors are trained to work closely with undecided students during their first year at UWM to help them select a major they will love.
 Click here to meet metamajor advisors.

 Who is on my support team?